siva010928/multi-chat-mcp-server/README.md

 - **Google Cloud Platform Project**: You must be able to create and configure a project in Google Cloud Console.
 - **OAuth 2.0 Understanding**: Basic familiarity with OAuth authentication flows is helpful.
 - **Python 3.9+**: The server requires Python 3.9 or newer.
+- **UV Package Manager**: This project uses UV for dependency management.

 ### 1. Installation